suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 10. Close all open Windows.

-**Results**: After completing this exercise, you will have successfully joined a Windows client to Azure AD and verified that the device has automatically enrolled in to Microsoft Intune.
+**Results**: After completing this exercise, you will have successfully joined a Windows client to Azure AD and verified that the device has automatically enrolled into Microsoft Intune.

 **END OF LAB**